Shelter (2026 film): Production

 At the 2024 Cannes Film Market, Black Bear Pictures was selling an untitled action film written by Ward Perry and starring Jason Statham.
 At the time, Baltasar Kormákur was attached to direct, and filming was planned for the UK and Iceland.
 By February 2025, Ric Roman Waugh replaced Kormákur as director, and principal photography had begun in the United Kingdom and Ireland.
 Bodhi Rae Breathnach, Bill Nighy, Naomi Ackie, and Daniel Mays had also joined the cast.
-Filming took place in Enniskerry in March.
+Filming took place in Enniskerry in March 2025.
 The film's title was revealed as Shelter in October 2025.

 Release

+Theatrical

-Shelter is scheduled to be released in the United States on January 30, 2026.
+Shelter had its world premiere at the Cineworld Leicester Square in London on January 20, 2026, and was released in the United States on January 30, 2026.

+Home media

+The film was released in Blu-Ray in 2026.

+Reception

+Box office

+Shelter grossed $12.8 million in the United States and Canada, and $41.8 million in other territories, for a worldwide total of $54.6 million.

+In the United States and Canada, Shelter was released alongside Send Help, Iron Lung, and Melania on January 30, 2026.
+It grossed $5,531,028 from 2,726 theatres and closed its domestic run with $12,805,541.

+Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 23 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.